olasson/CarND-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/writeup_traffic_sign_classifier.md

 * SIGMA = 0.1
 * MU = 0
 * LEARNING_RATE = 0.0009
+* ACCURACY_THRESHOLD = 0.960

 I mainly tuned the learning rate.
 For very low learning rates I got horrible results, I'm guessing that the optimizer had trouble with convergence, but I'm not sure.

-The main concern when choosing EPOCHS was overfitting.
-I tried 50, but got better accuracy with 65, it is somewhat arbitrary.
-I set the batch size to 100 since smaller batch sizes seemed to help with training speed.
+After some very useful Udacity feedback, I added the ACCURACY_THRESHOLD parameter.
+If the validation accuracy is greater than or equal to this, the training stops.
+* Pros: Avoids the scenarios I ran into before, where EPOCH 65 produced worse accuracy than EPOCH 10.
+* Pros: If tuned sensibly, can help countering overfitting.
+* Cons: Effectively caps the accuracy of the model at ACCURACY_THRESHOLD.
+My model stopped at EPOCH 11, but I don't have any guarantees that any later EPOCH would not produce better accuracy.
+This however, can be subjected to the trial and error method, to see if a better accuracy can be achieved.
+Time constraints prevents me from doing this right now.
+* Overall a very simple, straightforward way of deciding when to stop training.
+In my case, I achived both better validation accuracy and faster training time with this new parameter.

 ##